sasho2k/discord-word-of-the-day/README.md

 *More can be found in the comments of the program.*
 #### Internal.py
 > Internal works to check the settings file that is required for the bot.
+>

-> If there are any errors with the settings file, we need to inform our user and quit running.
+> If there are any errors with the settings file, such as missing or unformatted values, we need to inform our user and quit running.
+>
 > Specifically, we check the file for ['time'], ['channels'], and ['token'] values.
-If we're missing those or they aren't formatted right, quit.
+>
 #### Client.py
 >
 #### Job.py